Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Fits of experimental data

 The parameters of the fits for the different compounds are listed in Table \ref{tabpara}.
 The table also shows $z_0$.
 It represents the minimum number of nearest neighbors required to maintain 3D connectivity in the reported crystal structure.
 The effective number of neighbors $z$ accounts for both geometric coordination and relative interaction strengths, which can differ from the nominal $z_0$ due to longer-range interactions.

 GdNi$_3$Ga$_9$ \cite{silva2017efeitos,nakamura2023discovery} exhibits a layered honeycomb structure with $z_0 = 4$ (three intralayer and one interlayer nearest neighbors), consistent with $z = 4$ found in the fit.
-The fit (Figure \ref{exp}a) reproduces the experimental specific heat curve with excellent accuracy, with the peak at $T_C = 20$ K matching the experimental value.
-The small $z$ value indicates significant spatial and quantum fluctuations, which is consistent with the observed broadening of the specific heat peak.
-As LHc(4,AF) lattice has $T_N/{\vert J_1 \vert} \sim 13$ while experimentally $T_N=20K$ we can deduce $J \sim 20$K$/13\sim 1.5$K corresponding to an antiferromagnetic interaction.
+The specific heat fit (Figure \ref{exp}a) reproduces the experimental data with excellent accuracy.
+The low $z$ value indicates significant thermal and quantum fluctuations accounting for the observed broadened specific heat peak.
+As the LHc(4,AF) lattice (corresponding to an antiferromagnetic interaction) has $T_N/ J_1 \sim 13$ while experimentally $T_N=20K$ we can deduce $J \sim 20$K$/13\sim 1.5$K. This result of a dominant first-neighbor antiferromagnetic interaction is further supported by the observation of a small (1.8°) deviation from perfect AF alignment between magnetic moments in adjacent layers \cite{nakamura2023discovery}, which may arise from weak Dzyaloshinskii-Moriya interactions (DMI).

-For the rest of the structures, ferromagnetic interactions are assumed.
+For the rest of the structures, ferromagnetic interactions are used for the fits.
 As stated in Section \ref{nei}, as long as there is no significant frustration, the difference between ferromagnetic and antiferromagnetic interactions for $z>6$ is only noticeable at very low temperatures, well below the temperature range of interest in this study.
-In figure \ref{figure:ChangeJs} we show the specific heat of a BCC lattice with AF interactions that compares well with the FM case.
+In Fig. \ref{figure:ChangeJsGreaterJ1} we show the specific heat of a SC and a BCC lattice with AF interactions ($z=6,8$) that compares well with the FM case as $z$ increases.
 The key features of the specific heat curves, such as the shape of the peak and the high-temperature tail, are primarily determined by the effective number of neighbors and the single-ion anisotropy.
 These features are largely insensitive to the sign of the exchange interaction in the absence of strong frustration.
-For this reason we compare the experimental Neel temperature ($T_N$) with the theoretical Curie temperature ($T_C$).
+For this reason we can also compare the experimental N\'eel temperature ($T_N$) with the theoretical Curie temperature ($T_C$).